-CHICAGO -- Tucked in a corner basement presentation room far removed from the massive vendor hardware exhibits and mobs of radiologists stuffing McCormick Place's various buildings for the Radiological Society of North America's RSNA 2011 conference -- in fact,
+CHICAGO -- Tucked in a corner basement presentation room far removed from the massive vendor hardware exhibits and mobs of radiologists stuffing McCormick Place's various buildings for the Radiological Society of North America's RSNA 2011 conference -- in fact, you almost had to walk through a McDonald's to get to it -- a doctor demonstrated forthcoming image deblurring technology that both physicians and finance departments at radiology practices will find quite interesting.

 It's not a new application or even a big announcement from a well-known medical vendor, but rather a feature called "unblur."
 It will make its way into some future version of Adobe Systems Inc.'s Photoshop -- maybe the next version or maybe the one after that, said presenter Mahesh Thapa, M.D., director of Seattle Children's Hospital's radiology department.